 - Farm to Summer Webcast: Local Foods and Educational Activities in Summer Meal Programs

 This webinar features two partnering organizations that have had success in farm to summer, and provides an overview of how to engage local producers and incorporate local food alongside fun activities into your summer meal program.

 - Local Foods and Enriching Activities in Summer Meal Programs

-State agencies can use farm to summer principles to help sponsors increase the quality and appeal of meals, and encourage programming that helps children and teens stay nourished, active, and engaged while school is out.
+State agencies can use farm to summer principles to help households increase the quality and appeal of meals, and encourage programming that helps children and teens stay nourished, active, and engaged while school is out.
 This webinar provides an overview of farm to summer activities, resources, and a snapshot of how two state agencies have had success in “bringing the farm” to summer meal programs in their states.